The Brave CPO: Leading Business Growth

 In other words, they must have achieved a level of maturity to bring the following measures into place:

-- Integration of procurement with both the internal organisation and supplier.
+- Integration of procurement with both the internal organization and supplier.

 - Executive sponsorship to foster links between procurement, sales & marketing, new product development as well as with human resources, etc.